-Model Servers
+Model Providers

 A model server is a named host that serves models via an inference API.
 It’s orthogonal to the LLM tool that runs your coding agent: